Multi-Hazard Mitigation Plan

 Multi-Hazard Mitigation Plan Update

 An HMP demonstrates County commitment to reduce risks from natural hazards and serve as a guide for decision makers as they commit resources to minimize the effects of hazards.
 The HMP is the blueprint for reducing the County’s vulnerability to disasters and hazards.
 The HMP is intended to integrate with County planning mechanisms already in place, such as building and zoning regulations, environmental planning, and long-range planning mechanisms.
-The planning process includes conducting a thorough hazard vulnerability analysis (HVA), creating community disaster mitigation priorities, and creating subsequent mitigation actions and projects for Maui County.
+The planning process included conducting a thorough hazard vulnerability analysis (HVA), creating community disaster mitigation priorities, and creating subsequent mitigation actions and projects for Maui County.

 By participating in the planning process, the County will be eligible to apply for, and receive, grant funding from the Federal Emergency Management Agency (FEMA) to reduce the vulnerability of residents within the community.
 Reducing the vulnerability to disasters helps to break the cycle of disasters and ensures a sustainable future for the next generation.
 After receiving FEMA approval of the HMP, the County is eligible to receive grants from the following grant funding sources when/if they are needed: